christiespeich/Mooberry-Book-Manager/README.txt

 Mooberry Book Manager can be translated into other languages!
 See `Other Notes` for more information.

+**Getting Started with Mooberry Book Manager**
+After installing and activating Mooberry Book Manager, you'll now have a Books menu.
+Use that to add your books to your website.

+In order for your books to appear on your website, you need to add a Book Grid and/or a Widget.

+To Add a Book Grid:
+* Create a new Page or edit an existing one

+* Scroll down to the Book Grid Settings section

+* Choose the books, grouping, and sort order

+* Save the page and view it.
+Click on any book cover to get details of the book

+To Add a Widget
+* Go to Appearance -> Widget

+* Drag the Mooberry Book Manager Book Widget to the Widget Area of your choice

+* Choose the book to display

+* Save the widget and view your website.
+Click on the book cover to get the details of the book.

 **Coming Soon**

 * Mooberry Book Manager Media Kit -- automagically create a media kit and get help writing press releases for your books